dungwinux/-blog/_posts/2024-11-21-opencv-python.md

 ln -s $CONDA_PREFIX/nvvm/bin/cicc $CONDA_PREFIX/bin/cicc
 ```

 Now we will build from source _opencv-python_ using `pip`.
 Since we are building against CUDA, we must use the _contrib_ variant.
 And if you don't need GUI interface like me (using OpenCV through Jupyter notebook), then you can opt-in the _headless_ variant.
-I also disabled OpenCL since the build would try compiling Intel VAAPI and fail.
+I also disabled OpenCL since the build would try compiling Intel VAAPI and fail, and NVIDIA Video SDK since I don't need it.
 The following is my build command:

 ```bash
 CMAKE_ARGS="\